Soil-structure interaction framework for plate anchors in sand under cyclic loading

 Disciplines: Infrastructure Engineering

-- Track-record of high-quality journal publications.
+- High-quality journal publications.

 - Excellent communication skills in both spoken and written English.